zugravel-teodor/glowhunting/README.md

 # glowhunting
-This is a non-profit activism effort created by Zugrăvel Teodor in pursuit of justice for Conrad Rockenhaus, a 100% disabled U.S. combat veteran.
+This is a non-profit activism effort created by Zugrăvel Teodor in pursuit of justice for individuals who have suffered injustice and abuse at the hands of government agencies.